Happy Food Blogger Cookie Swap Day!

 If you live near a speciality spice store, you should be able to find both black and green cardamom, sometimes only in pod form.
 Black cardamom has a smoky and spicy flavour, while the green has no smoke and the same kind of spice.
 If you are unfamiliar with cardamom, I’ve heard it referred to as the cinnamon of India.
 In my recipe, I had black cardamom pods and cardamom powder — at the very least, you should be able to find (green) cardamom powder at your grocery store in the spice aisle.

 For this Cardamom Crinkle Cookies recipe, you can place the black cardamom pods (or green) into the rolling sugar two or three days ahead of time.
 You want to infuse that sugar with a smoky scent.
 You can also use a spice grinder to grind the black cardamom seeds and sprinkle that in as well.
-If neither of those options sound good, simply take some cardamom powder and sprinkle it in with the rolling sugar.
+If neither of those options sounds good, simply take some cardamom powder and sprinkle it in with the rolling sugar.

 Cardamom Crinkle CookiesCourse: Uncategorized